risk-first/website/menagerie/Complexity-Risk.md

 [Race conditions](https://en.wikipedia.org/wiki/Race_condition) and [Deadlocks](https://en.wikipedia.org/wiki/Deadlock) _thrive_ in over-complicated concurrency designs:  complexity issues are magnified by concurrency concerns, and are also hard to test and debug.

 Recently, languages such as [Clojure](https://clojure.org) have introduced [persistent collections](https://en.wikipedia.org/wiki/Persistent_data_structure) to alleviate concurrency issues.
 The basic premise is that any time you want to _change_ the contents of a collection, you get given back a _new collection_.
 So, any collection instance is immutable once created.
-The tradeoff is again attendant [Performance Risk](Operational-Risk#performance-Risk) to mitigate [Complexity Risk](Complexity-Risk).
+The tradeoff is again speed to mitigate [Complexity Risk](Complexity-Risk).

 An important lesson here is that choice of language can reduce complexity: and we'll come back to this in [Software Dependency Risk](Software-Dependency-Risk).